 I turned left and saw the arch at the finish.
 It was incredible – bright lights everywhere, and random spectators – a LOT of them – lining the finish chute.
 Who were these people who stayed out so late to cheer on strangers?

 The sweetest part of running through the finish line was knowing I had done this myself – every step, every rotation of the pedal, and every stroke had been mine.
 I’d learned new skills and fought every step of the way to own them.
 But I also knew I’d had so much support from my friends and family – there’s no way I could have gotten to the finish without them.

 After the race

 Immediately after the race there were some pictures and celebrations, and then we went home and I went to sleep.
 I remember, before going to bed, putting my wetsuit out on the railing to dry, and wondering when the next time I’d use it would be.
 It’s been two months, and it’s still dry.

-The next morning, Will had to leave very early for the airport.
+The next morning was relaxing.
 Pat W and his wife came home, and it was great to catch up with them for a bit.
 Patti, Andrew, and I went down to the athlete village to see if I could reclaim a lost swimsuit, and after talking to six or seven people, I was able to find it.
 Andrew took off for a work thing, and Patti and I got brunch before she dropped me at the airport.

 I’ve had lots of time to reflect on the race in the last few weeks.
 A few things really stand out: